 During his senior campaign, Sullivan led the nation in three-pointers per game (4.1) and set the Wittenberg and NCAC record for three-pointers made in a season (120).
 He was named first-team All-NCAC, first-team All-Great Lakes Region, and was selected to the D3hoops.com All-America team.
 Sullivan graduated from Wittenberg in 2011 with a degree in Sport Management.

 A native of Upper Arlington, Ohio, Sullivan played his high school basketball at Upper Arlington High School.
 As a senior, Sullivan led Upper Arlington to its first district title in 60 years and was named first-team All-Ohio Capital Conference.
 Sullivan’s 92 three-point field goals made during his senior season currently ranks 18th all-time in the state of Ohio.

-Sullivan and his wife, Kellen, live in Columbus, Ohio.
+Sullivan and his wife, Kellen, live in New Albany, Ohio.